-Response # Summary of Comment Response Comment #s Bates Label / Transcript CPPA_RM1_45D AY 720. and prepare for cybersecurity audits and risk assessments.
-Another comment notes that the 1.5 hour estimate in the BEAR report is not credible because it is not possible to read and understand the proposed regulations in 1.5 hours, let alone interpret them, make judgments about which regs require changes, and then implement those changes.
+Response # Summary of Comment Response Comment #s Bates Label / Transcript CPPA_RM1_45D AY interpret them, make judgments about which regulations require changes, and then implement those changes.
 Another comment requests a hearing to fully assess financial costs.
-Claims that the cost of the regulations is closer to \$1500 per business and cites to 2 studies: (1) DeAndrea Salvador, 2022 Data Privacy Trends: A CCPA Report, DATAGRAIL (Mar.
+720. Claims that the cost of the regulations is closer to \$1500 per business and cites to 2 studies: (1) DeAndrea Salvador, 2022 Data Privacy Trends: A CCPA Report, DATAGRAIL (Mar.
 9, 2022); (2) Alex Woodie, Privacy Costs Rise as CCPA Requests Jump, DATANAMI (Mar.
 11, 2022).
 No change has been made in response to this comment.
 The articles cited by the commenter ultimately trace to an estimate produced by the "Gartner" consulting firm, which "[estimated] that manually processing a single [consumer record] request costs \$1,524."
-Setting aside considerations of Gartner's estimation methods, it is relevant to note that the per-request cost of manually processing a records request is naturally much higher than the per-request cost under a fully or even partially automated system.
+Setting aside considerations of Gartner's estimation methods, it is relevant to note that the per-request cost of manually processing a record's request is naturally much higher than the per-request cost under a fully or even partially automated system.
 Automated compliance / request management software is widely available and used among California firms.
 The existence of such automated processes alone suggests an estimate is overinflated.
 More significantly, though, this comment's use of the Gartner estimate confuses the regulatory baseline.
 The costs and benefits estimated here are those attributable solely to the new regulatory changes, not to the entirety of the CCPA or CPRA - the statutory baseline in this context.
-Gartner's cost estimate does not W44-1 0447 721.
-Comment claims that BEAR report provided inadequate attention to the impact on businesses and innovation and incorrectly stated that there's no readily available make this necessary distinction.
-No change has been made in response to this comment.
-BEAR relied on data sourced from the Statistics of US Businesses, which represents a more reliable data source than reaching out to local chambers of commerce.
-While there is an inherent challenge in W54-6 W54-7 W54-8 W54-9 0573-0574 0573 0573-0574 0574
+Gartner's cost estimate does not make this necessary distinction.
+W44-1 0447 721.
+Comment claims that BEAR report provided inadequate attention to the impact on businesses and innovation and incorrectly stated that there's no readily available database that tracks the number of California businesses subject to CCPA.
+Claims that the various chambers of commerce have this information and the Agency should have reached out to them.
+Comment questions the BEAR report's No change has been made in response to this comment.
+The BEAR report relied on data sourced from the Statistics of U.S. Businesses, which represents a more reliable data source than reaching out to local chambers of commerce.
+While there is an inherent challenge in arriving at a precise number of affected firms, the BEAR report adopted a conservative approach, including all firms within relevant subsectors that could plausibly sell/share 100,000 pieces of information per year.
+The STD 399 form content, in addition to referenced SRIA analyses of earlier CCPA regulations, describe in detail the rationale for the "important consumer benefits" W54-6 W54-7 W54-8 W54-9 W54-10 0573-0574 0573 0573-0574 0574 0574